Gabighz/learning-stuff/Java/AssetsExchange/README.md

 ### !
 Work in Progress !

-A simple assets exchange platform designed with a microservices architecture in mind.
+A simple assets exchange platform designed with an event-driven microservices architecture in mind.
 Clients can create buy and sell orders, and the application matches these orders.

 The RESTful API server enables CRUD operations on orders and related resources.
 Clients should be able to use the following HTTP verbs: GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS.